farhan-syah/spark/SPARK.md

 - **Why:** Which Key Result it impacts
 - **How:** Acceptance criteria
 - **Who:** Single owner (when pulled)

+**Optional Context (for AI-assisted development):**
+- **Context:** Technical patterns, business constraints, team decisions
+- **Relationships:** Dependencies, blockers, related work
+- **Guidance:** Implementation approaches, safety considerations

+**Context Examples:**
+- **Technical:** "Uses React hooks", "Breaking change", "Requires DB migration"
+- **Business:** "Affects premium users", "Legal compliance required"
+- **Team:** "Follow auth patterns", "Pair with Alice on security review"

+**Context Guidelines:**
+- Keep context concise - aim for 1-3 bullet points
+- Focus on information that prevents the next person from making mistakes
+- Avoid essays - use keywords and short phrases
+- Ask: "What would someone pulling this work need to know?"

+*For analog teams: These can be represented with colored dots, corner icons, or mini-cards rather than full text.*

+*Note: Context fields are completely optional and don't affect core SPARK functionality.*

+### SPARK's Core Power: Context Preservation

+When tasks cycle through In Progress → Review → Backlog (due to rejection), they accumulate:
+- Technical context from previous attempts
+- Business insights from review feedback
+- Implementation approaches that were tried
+- Blockers encountered and resolved

+This means ANY team member can pick up ANY task and understand:
+- What's been tried before
+- Why previous approaches didn't work
+- What the current status and next steps are
+- Technical and business constraints discovered

+**Result**: No work is ever "lost" and knowledge compounds across iterations.

 ### 4. The SPARK Week